iIias/mlops-sustainability-oss/README.md

 ### DVC Set-up

 [DVC](https://dvc.org) is a git-like way to manage large data across systems, and it can connect easily with IBM COS to store and distribute versioned data.
-This article assumes some familiarity with how to create resources through the cloud.ibm.com dashboard.
+This section assumes some familiarity with how to create resources through the cloud.ibm.com dashboard from [MLOps-CPD](https://github.com/iiias/MLOps-CPD).

 #### NOT covered by Notebooks